 Literature Review

 When an animal (man included) is confronted with a threat in the environment, a response is triggered to protect the animal from danger.
-When the threat or danger is real and may lead to serious consequences to the wellbeing of the animal it leads to stress.
-Stress is defined “as an organism’s total response to environmental demands or pressures,” it is both a psychological and biological condition (Piper, 2008, p.
+Stress develops when there is a genuine threat or risk that could have detrimental effects on the animal’s health.
+Stress is a psychological and biological phenomenon that is described as “an organism’s total response to environmental demands or pressures” (Piper, 2008, p.
 2).
 In human beings, the response to the environmental threat depends on a number of factors which include personality, physical development, and general health.
-Stress normally occurs when the adaptive ability of an individual is exceeded by the environmental threat (stressor).
+Stress often arises when an environmental challenge (stressor) surpasses an individual’s capacity for adaptation.
 “During acute stress, the mind and body respond with a fight or flight responses that involve the activation of the sympathetic nervous system and the release of stress hormones” (Piper, 2008, p.
 3).
 Psychological and biological stress models have been put forward to explain the events that take place when one is under stressful conditions.

-Hans Selye (1907-82), was a Canadian scientist who discovered that people who were plagued by chronic diseases exhibited certain similar symptoms.
-Selye noticed that the symptoms were linked to stressful conditions; he set up experiments to test the hypothesis.
+A Canadian scientist named Hans Selye (1907–1982) found that individuals with chronic illnesses shared some symptoms.
+After noticing a connection between the symptoms and stressful situations, Selye conducted studies to test the theory.
 He subjected rats to distinct physical stress factors which included; shock, heat, poison, and sound.
 “The rats showed enlarged glands, shrunken thymus glands and lymph nodes, and gastric ulcers.
 Selye then developed the three Stage model of the stress response.
 This model consists of alarm, resistance, and exhaustion.”
 The three stages outline the process he termed “the general adaptation syndrome (GAS)” (Fukunishi, 2004, p.
 63).

 The first stage (alarm) entails the production of adrenaline to stimulate the various response pathways after a threat (stressor) is detected.
 In the second stage (Resistance), the body activates mechanisms to try to adapt to the changes in the environment caused by the stressor.
 This is followed by the third stage referred to as exhaustion, this is the last stage of the GAS response model and is characterized by the “depletion of all the body’s resources” leading to the inability of the body to function normally.
 If stage the stage persists, a long-term impairment may result as the functional ability of glands, particularly the adrenal gland, the immune system is overstretched.
 “The outcome can manifest itself in obvious illnesses such as ulcers, depression, diabetes, trouble with the digestive system and even cardiovascular problems” (Fukunishi, 2004, p.
 64).
 Other physical and mental problems will add to the list as the condition escalates further.